 The gravesite is located within the Satilla River Waterfront Park.

 Though it’s extremely difficult to photograph with the palms crowding out the facade, this courthouse is worth checking out when you’re in the area.
-It’s one of only two Gothic Revival courthouses in Georgia.
-The other is in Barrow County.
+It’s one of the only Gothic Revival courthouses in Georgia.
 This style is rarely found in public buildings in Georgia.
-Julian de Bruyn Cops of Savannah was the architect.
+Julian de Bruyn Kops of Savannah was the architect.

 National Register of Historic Places